 I ask her to relax and give her a treat every 15 seconds.
 I increase the duration between treats until she eventually puts her head down and relaxes.
 She actually takes a breath before she closes her eyes when we are intentionally training it.
 What I do during this training session is be relaxed myself.
 I will occasionally take a deep breath verbally so she can hear me.
-I read that it actually helps them to calm themselves.
+It actually helps them to calm themselves.

 Relaxation In Use

 Relaxation is also very good for emotional control.
-When we are walking with Rylee, and I see a dog up ahead that she might get excited about, it is important for me to relax and sort of plan how we are going to approach the situation.
-Right now she is too young and inexperienced to be able to calmly walk by on the same side of the street so we will cross. then while we are walking past them from the other side of the street, I am calmly asking her to look at me and focus on our walk.
+When we are walking with our dog, and I see a dog up ahead that she might get excited about, it is important for me to relax and sort of plan how we are going to approach the situation.
+With practice, our dog will be able to calmly walk by on the same side of the street.
+Until then, we walk on the other side or around the dog so that she does not get over aroused.
+While we are walking past them from the other side of the street, I am calmly giving her treats, or counter conditioning as she is watching the other dog and remaining calm.
+Once the dog passes, I stop the treat machine and carry on.
+The whole time I am remaining calm to assist her in keeping her cool.

-If I am feeling frustrated with Rylee because maybe she is barking or something, I can use relaxation to bring myself down to work with her.
-Part of what helps me to relax with her is knowing that she is still a puppy and until she has had enough training, I can’t expect her to always do what I am asking her to do.
+If I am feeling frustrated with our dog because maybe she is barking or something, I can use relaxation, and take a breath to bring myself down to work with her.
+Part of what helps me to relax with her is knowing that she is still learning and until she has had enough training, I can’t expect her to always do what I am asking her to do, and even then, it might not happen but I am ready for it.
+I can also be pro active when I know something is going to happen that she gets aroused or excited about, and take a breath before it happens.

 Types of Relaxation